The best food artisans, farms, and local markets

 Chattanooga Whiskey Co.

-Last spring, after successfully fighting to overturn state and local laws that banned production in Chattanooga, this distillery across from the Chattanooga Choo Choo started making the first legal whiskey in state in more than a century.
+After successfully fighting to overturn state and local laws that banned production in Chattanooga, this distillery across from the Chattanooga Choo Choo started making the first legal whiskey in the state in more than a century.
 Visit the tasting room any day of the week for a swig of 1816 Reserve, a spicy rye with notes of vanilla and white oak.

 On Sundays from April through December, the First Tennessee Pavilion across from Finley Stadium comes alive with 200 vendors, 20 food trucks, and a pair of bands who provides tunes.
 While the festival-like atmosphere (beer and wine is for sale) is a reason enough to visit, the strawberries and peaches that ripen in spring and early summer are added edible incentives.